betsalel-williamson/GenAIBusinessCardScanner/docs/architecture/overview.md

 - Complete the `docker-compose.yml` to include all core services (frontend, API/validation backend, Dagster, databases, and Redis) and configure the shared Docker volume for file storage.
 - Ensure seamless local development experience with all services running via Docker Compose.
-- Integrate the `validation_tool.ts` backend with the `dagster_business_automations` for triggering and monitoring processing jobs.
+- Integrate the `validation_tool.ts` backend with the `dagster_project` for triggering and monitoring processing jobs.

 ## 6. Future Considerations